Skip to content

 Why this is its own rule

-M-13 and M-17 hand the operator a per-call-site decision — "this reg-event-error-handler was an observer; convert to register-trace-cb!."
+M-13 and M-17 hand the operator a per-call-site decision — "this reg-event-error-handler was an observer; convert to register-listener!."
 That's the right shape for the mechanical part.
-What M-13 / M-17 leave on the floor is the security and operational consequence of the conversion: an audit-logger that worked in v1 by hooking the dispatch envelope sees the whole event vector, which may carry passwords / tokens / PII; the v2-canonical register-trace-cb! listener receives the same event under :tags :event-v and ships it to wherever the listener's body forwards (Sentry, an external SIEM, a local log file).
+What M-13 / M-17 leave on the floor is the security and operational consequence of the conversion: an audit-logger that worked in v1 by hooking the dispatch envelope sees the whole event vector, which may carry passwords / tokens / PII; the v2-canonical register-listener! listener receives the same event under :tags :event-v and ships it to wherever the listener's body forwards (Sentry, an external SIEM, a local log file).
 Per Security.md §Privacy / secret handling, the framework defends with :sensitive? declarations + the wire-elision walker, but the defense is declarative — if the v1 site never declared its observability surface, the v2 port silently leaks the same payloads to a wider audience.

 This rule is the dedicated sweep that turns the post-M-13 / post-M-17 observer set into a v2-canonical set with privacy + oversize defenses composed at every egress.
 It has four sections: